How can we help you?

 Through preventive dentistry at Brimhall Dentistry, we may be able to avoid or halt certain dental issues like gum disease, tooth decay, infection, and oral cancer.
 We always encourage our patients to visit us regularly so we can have a fighting chance of avoiding dental emergencies.

-Common Dental Emergencies We Treat
+Common Dental Emergencies Near St. Paul, MN

 - Knocked-out teeth

 - Sore jaw joints